-Names and addresses of record Name of beneficial owner and Title of owners and relationship with the relationship with Number of % to Total Class Corporation record owner Citizenship Shares Held Outstanding Common JG Summit Holdings, Inc. 43/F Robinsons Equitable Tower, ADB Avenue corner Poveda Street, Ortigas Center, Pasig City (stockholder) Same as record owner (See note 1) Filipino 1,215,223,061 55.13% Common PCD Nominee Corporation (Non-Filipino) G/F Makati Stock Exchange Bldg.
+Title of Class Names and addresses of record owners and relationship with the Corporation Name of beneficial owner and relationship with record owner Citizenship Number of Shares Held % to Total Outstanding Common JG Summit Holdings, Inc. 43/F Robinsons Equitable Tower, ADB Avenue corner Poveda Street, Ortigas Center, Pasig City (stockholder) Same as record owner (See note 1) Filipino 1,215,223,061 55.13% Common PCD Nominee Corporation (Non-Filipino) G/F Makati Stock Exchange Bldg.
 6767 Ayala Ave., Makati City (stockholder) PDTC Participants and their clients (See note 2) Non-Filipino 707,901,458 (See note 3) 32.12% Common PCD Nominee Corporation (Filipino) G/F Makati Stock Exchange Bldg.
 6767 Ayala Ave., Makati City (stockholder) PDTC Participants and their clients (See note 2) Filipino 246,284,848 (See note 3) 11.17%

-Notes:
+Notes

-1. The Chairman and the President are both empowered under the By-Laws of JG Summit Holdings, Inc. ("JGSHI") to vote any and all shares owned by JGSHI, except as otherwise directed by the Board of Directors.
-The incumbent Chairman and Chief Executive Officer of JGSHI are Mr. James L. Go and Mr. Lance Y. Gokongwei, respectively.

-- 2. PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
+- 1. The Chairman and the President are both empowered under the By-Laws of JG Summit Holdings, Inc. ("JGSHI") to vote any and all shares owned by JGSHI, except as otherwise directed by the Board of Directors.
+The incumbent Chairman and Chief Executive Officer of JGSHI are Mr. James L. Go and Mr. Lance Y. Gokongwei, respectively. - 2.
+PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
 PCD Nominee Corporation is a corporation wholly-owned by Philippine Depository and Trust Corporation, Inc. (formerly the Philippine Central Depository) ("PDTC"), whose sole purpose is to act as nominee and legal title holder of all shares of stock lodged in the PDTC.
 PDTC is a private corporation organized to establish a central depository in the Philippines and introduce scripless or book-entry trading in the Philippines.
 Under the current system of the PDTC, only participants (brokers and custodians) are recognized by PDTC as the beneficial owners of the lodged shares.
 Each beneficial owner of shares through his participant is the beneficial owner to the extent of the number of shares held by such participant in the records of the PCD Nominee. - 3.
 Out of the PCD Nominee Corporation account, "The Hongkong and Shanghai Banking Corp.
 Ltd. -Clients' Acct." and "Deutsche Bank Manila-Clients A/C" hold for various trust accounts the following shares of the Corporation as of March 31, 2019: